midhun2208/Food-App-NamasteReact/Readme.md

 # createBrowserRouter,

 - Outlet - used to replace between the component uses the "children" for the Outlet replace where we write the path and the element or to replace the outlet
 - RouterProvider - where we write
   root.render(<RouterProvider router={appRouter} />);
 - useRouteError - For error handling
 - Dynamic route using

 # useParams( ) - we can fetch the data from the url

 # Components

 - Class based Componets - Class based components are normal JavaScript class that have render() method which returns some JSX

+  - props:
+    By calling super(props), you ensure that the parent class's constructor is executed with the provided props Always use "this" keyword inthe class "this.props.name"

 - Functional Based Componets - are JavaScript function that return some piece of JSX